awesomebytes/trajectory_controller_tests/README.md

 reads the joint limits values of each joint and sends random goals between those values to all joints of all groups in with random different timings.

 Why?
 Just for fun.
-Have a look at the results with *REEM-C:
+Have a look at the results with REEM-C:

 https://www.youtube.com/watch?v=UuHJQLcnpDo

+====

-*You can try it by yourself installing REEM-C simulation following this instructions:
+You can try it by yourself installing REEM-C simulation following this instructions:

 http://wiki.ros.org/Robots/REEM-C/Tutorials/launch